j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 #### Check Doors
 Given a corridor, check each door (address) trying to find which one is writable.
-Since every corridor has one door that give access to the next corridor, I used a infinite loop the breaks when the correct one is found.
+Since every corridor has only one door that give access to the next corridor, I used a infinite loop the breaks when the correct one is found.

 {% highlight nasm %}
 ; Use r15 as the reference to explore mov r15, rdi
 ; while (1)
 doors_loop:
-    ; Use a position after our payload mov rdi, [r15]
+    mov rdi, [r15]
-    lea rsi, [rip + 0x300]
+    ; Use a position after our payload lea rsi, [rip + 0x300]
     mov rax, 4
     syscall